synycboom/identity-link-api-aqua/README.md

 No, it can't.
 We bundled the public key in the IdentityLinkRouter, and put the private key in the IdentityLinkService.
 Every time it has to send the heartbeat, it will sign a paylaod and attached the signature to the request.
 In this way, the IdentityLinkRouter can verify the signature and store this as a record in SQLite DB.

 ### So, does it mean someone can modify the SQLite DB store in the IdentityLinkRouter?
-Yes, we don't have to enough time to fix this issue.
-However we can store the signature with the payload, so that it cannot be modified by other services running in the same node.
+No, we store a signature with its payload into DB.
+If the content in DB is change the signature will be invalid.

 ### Service Registration Flow
 <p width="100%">